carlosjhr64/korekto/examples/Tutorial.md

 I created these two tables of statement types which differ only in its sorting.
 I was hoping to show that all statement types are covered.
-Under "Undefined", "Yes" means it may have undefined symbols whereas "Yes!" mean it must have at least one undefined symbol.
+Under "Undefined", "Yes" means it may have undefined symbols whereas "Yes!" means it must have at least one undefined symbol.

 | Type | Description   | Undefined | Pattern | Yields | Newlines | Heap | Validator |
 |:----:|:--------------|:----------|:--------|:------:|:--------:|:----:|:---------:|